lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `lets_encrypt_certfile`

-This requires Tailscale Proxy to be enabled.
+This requires Tailscale Proxy or Advanced config to be enabled and set up properly.

 **Important:** See also the "Option: `proxy`" section of this documentation for the necessary configuration changes in Home Assistant!